elephantscale/es-training-new/elastic/slides/Query-Syntax.md

 * URL indicates where to search
   - in the group type of the get-together index
 * URI parameters give the details of the search
-  - find documents containing “elasticsearch”
+  - find documents containing "elasticsearch"
   - But return only the name and location fields for the top result.
 * Pretty
   - flag to print the JSON reply in a more readable format